Civil Rights Observer

 He is currently a member of the Bar Council at the Hong Kong Bar Association.

 Craig was admitted as a barrister in 2004 and specialises in the area of privacy, intellectual property and information technology.
 He was the honorary legal advisor for a local netizen group Keyboard Frontline, and successfully raised public awareness on the impact of the Copyright (Amendment) Bill 2014, also known as “Internet Article 23”, might have on freedom of expression on the internet.
 In collaboration with other civil organisations, political parties and legislators, he successfully forced the government to withdraw the bill.
 He is concerned with implication of laws on freedom of information and privacy.

-He is currently the convener of Progressive Lawyers Group.
+He is the former convener of Progressive Lawyers Group.